suchitbasak/STM32_Peripherals/README.md

 - Audio will be added in the next version
 - Eventually I want to design an STM32 PCB with all these sensors.

-STM32Cube ICube MXDE is used to generate a ot of the code The .IOC project file is availble and has been used to generate some of the code.
+STM32Cube MX is used to generate a lot of the code
+The .IOC project file is availble and has been used to generate some of the code.
 However I have rewritten `main.c`, `leds.c` , `i2c.c` etc. since I prefer cleaner code.

 ## How to build and flash